Welcome to The Earlwood Wanderers Cricket Club

 Games are held on a Saturday and start at 8.30am. (stage 1 also start at 11am).
 We play on ovals generally in the Canterbury Bankstown area, and you can expect only a few different venues from week to week.
 Please arrive at game day venue at least 30 minutes prior to start time so that the team can warm up as a whole and take to the field on time.
 If you are unavailable for a game, please let your coach know in advance.

 Like all community clubs we are all volunteers.
 We strongly encourage parents to participate in the team with their child.
 The club does not provide coaches for the teams, they are sourced through the parents/ carers of the players.
 We ask that you contribute some of your time toward your team.
 If you would like to coach, we do provide Community Coaching seminars through Cricket NSW.
 You will also be required to obtain a Working With Children Clearance.
 We always need parents to score.
 We shall provide as much assistance as we can regarding the rules for each age group.
 We learn as we go.
 If you are able to assist, even just occasionally please let us know.
 Without the involvement of parents and careers we cannot operate.
 If your team is unable to source a coach, your team may be required to hire one at additional expense.
 Please check out our link on our website for Cricket NSW volunteer guidance and help

 MyCricket App.
 Is moving to Player HQ

 Of course, we have an app for it!
-Cricket Australia is moving to a new scoring and registering platform this year.
+Cricket Australia operates the PlayHQ App.
 Information will be held on the Earlwood Wanderers web site and facebook page.
-You can download the PlayHQ App on your phone and from there you will see where games are held, follow scoring in real time – well sometimes!
-And check out your stats.
+You can download the PlayHQ App on your phone and from there you will see where games are held, follow scoring in real time and check out your stats.
 Carers will enjoy learning how to score on the PlayHQ App.
 You can also read the rules for your age group.

 EWCC Sun Smart Policy